Table of Contents

 fn write(value: StringSlice, target: OutputTarget): Output -> Result<Unit, IoError>

-Writes text to the selected output target.
+Writes UTF-8 text to target.

 fn write(value: String, target: OutputTarget): Output -> Result<Unit, IoError>